COVID-19 (Coronavirus) Outbreak

 Our three State Farmers Markets remain open for regular business.

 We will continue accepting deliveries via UPS, USPS, and FedEx.
-Hemp permit applications can still be dropped off at our Consumer Protection Division facility at 123 Ballard Court in West Columbia.
-Our Metrology Lab is closed and is not accepting or releasing weights at this time.
+Hemp Handler and Processor permit applications can still be dropped off at our Consumer Protection Division facility at 123 Ballard Court in West Columbia.
+Our Metrology Lab is open but only accepting weights for calibration by appointments only.

 Federal Aid for Agriculture